dipmay-biswas/IIESTS-B.Tech-CST-5th-sem/README.md

 ### 🎓 Microprocessor Based Systems

-Dive into the world of Microprocessor Based Systems with detailed notes, essential resources, and practice questions.
+Dive into the world of Microprocessor Systems with detailed notes, essential resources, and practice questions.

 ### 🛢️ Database Management System